Use this Life Coaching Course Checklist to find a Life Coaching Course that’s right for you…

-It took many months, but when we finally received our ACTP accreditation which is the highest accreditation possible for our InnerLifeSkills Master Coach qualification, we were delighted that all the years of hard work had paid off.
+It took many months, but when we finally received our ACTP accreditation, the highest accreditation possible for our InnerLifeSkills Master Coach qualification, we were delighted that all the years of hard work had paid off.

 And an accredited course is not accredited forever!
-Every year we are required to submit evidence of our ongoing adherence to the ICF code of ethics, and ever rising standards of coach training.
-We renew our accreditation every 4 years.
+Every year we are required to submit evidence of our ongoing adherence to the ICF code of ethics and ever-rising coach training standards.
+We renew our accreditation every four years.

-The ICF are also always improving on standards and changing the requirements necessary to be accredited and credentialed.
+The ICF is also always improving standards and changing the requirements necessary to be accredited and credentialed.

-This way we are kept informed of the latest developments in coaching internationally.
-For example, over the last 8 years, the ICF have clearly distinguished the difference between PCC professional coaching and MCC master coaching, making the difference very tangible.
+This way, we are informed of the latest developments in coaching internationally.
+For example, the ICF has clearly distinguished the difference between PCC professional coaching and MCC master coaching over the last eight years, making the difference very tangible.